neuronline/neuronline.github.io/compneuro/stsp/README.md

 # Modeling Short-Term Synaptic Plasticity

 In this synapse we can model short-term synaptic plasticity.
+See [here](https://senselab.med.yale.edu/ModelDB/ShowModel.cshtml?model=168314&file=/HummosEtAl2014/pyr2pyr.mod#tabs-2) for the original file.

 When a synapse is received the **NET_RECEIVE** method is called.